Slit lamp: Sclerotic scatter or scattering sclero-corneal illumination

 With this type of illumination, a wide light beam is directed onto the limbal region of the cornea at an extremely low angle of incidence and with a laterally de-centered illuminating prism.
 Adjustment must allow the light beam to transmit through the corneal parenchymal layers according to the principle of total reflection allowing the interface with the cornea to be brightly illuminated.
 The magnification should be selected so that the entire cornea can be seen at a glance.

 Special techniques

 Fundus observation and gonioscopy with the slit lamp

-Fundus observation is known by the ophthalmic and the use of fundus cameras.
-With the slit lamp, however, direct observation of the fundus is impossible due to the refractive power of the ocular media.
-In other words: the far point of the eye (punctum remotum) is so distant in front of (myopia) or behind (hyperopia) that the microscope cannot be focused.
-The use of auxiliary optics - generally as a lens – makes it possible however to bring the far point within the focusing range of the microscope.
-For this various auxiliary lenses are in use that range in optical properties and practical application.
+Fundus observation is generally performed via ophthalmoscopy, where the observer (fundus camera or observing eye) is focused to infinity, which brings the subject's fundus into focus due to the refractive power of the subject's optical media.
+In contrast, the microscope in slit lamp biomicroscopy is focused to the anterior segments of the eye, such that direct observation of the fundus is impossible due to the subject's refractive power.
+However, with the use of auxiliary optics, the fundus can be brought within the focusing range of the microscope.
+These optics usually take the form of a lens placed on or near the subject's cornea, which range in optical properties and practical application.

 Watzke–Allen test is a test used in diagnosis of a full thickness macular hole and also to assess retinal function after surgical closure of the hole, with the help of slit lamp.